-* July 4, 2015 (the legal public holiday for Independence Day), falls on a Saturday.
-Most federal offices will be closed on Friday, July 3, 2015, in observance of the Independence Day holiday.
+*December 25, 2016 (the legal public holiday for Christmas Day), falls on a Sunday.
+Most federal offices will be closed on Monday, December 26, 2016, in observance of Christmas Day.

 Commonly Celebrated Holidays and Observances

-Some holidays honor specific groups and events, such as Valentine’s Day, Earth Day, Mother’s and Father’s Day, Flag Day, and Halloween.
+Some holidays honor specific groups and events, such as Valentine’s Day, Earth Day, Mother’s Day, Father’s Day, Flag Day, and Halloween.
 These are not federal holidays.
 Some holidays and observances receive Presidential proclamations.

 Ethnic and Religious Holidays